-Specialist proofing to keep the property sanitised and prevent pests from diminishing hygiene practices
+Specialist proofing to keep the property sanitised and prevent mice from diminishing hygiene practices

-Monitoring the property regularly for any early signs of rodent invasion
+Monitoring the property regularly for any early signs of mice invasion

-For mouse control to be successful, a level of cleanliness, proofing and a significant reduction in the overall population are all factors to be considered.
+For the control and extermination of London’s mice to be successful, a level of cleanliness, proofing and a significant reduction in the overall mice population are all factors to be considered.
 Whilst the former two are ideal for preventing an infestation from getting out of hand, mouse extermination will be necessary if an invasion already exists.
 In this case, measures such as traps and controlled poisoning may be used.

-Still, poor sanitation is more likely to attract a population and could lead to a more severe infestation.
+Still, poor sanitation is more likely to attract a population and could lead to a more severe infestation of mice.
 When taking action against this pest, cutting off sources of shelter is essential, as they cannot survive as part of a large population when they have little space to raise their young or create nests.

-A couple of indications that you may have a mouse problem include:
+A couple of indications that you may have a mouse infestation problem include:

 Droppings and smear marks